petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/adding-pages/using-the-full-page-application-page-type.md

 ## Scoping Full Page Application Data

-All applications supported by the full page application page type are non-instanceable, and the content of the application you choose is based on the instance for that site.
-Therefore, if you already had data in your application, such as Documents and Media, it appears on the page.
+All applications supported by the full page application page type are non-instanceable, so the content of the application you choose by default is based on the instance for that site.
+If you already have data in your application, such as Documents and Media, it appears on the page.
 If you want to configure a full page application to be scoped to a specific page, you can configure that through the application's settings.
 Below is an example for a Documents and Media application:

 1. From the page, click (![Options](../../../images/icon-app-options.png)) for the widget and select *Configuration*.